emissary-ingress/emissary/docs/topics/install/help/host-resource-creation.md

-# `edgectl install`: Installer Failed to Create Host Resource
+# Edgectl Install: Installer Failed to Create Host Resource

 The installer was unable to create a new Host resource using `kubectl apply` with the Host manifest.